 This vintage collectible bourbon has been bottled and is set to begin reaching stores in November.
 This is the fifth O.F.C Vintage release and, like its predecessors, will be very limited and extremely rare.
 Similar to previous releases, the 1995 Vintage will arrive in a wooden display box containing a provenance card.
 Inside the wooden box contains a crystal bottle with real copper lettering in-laid in the bottle with a hand-applied paper label.
 The label on the back of the bottle as well as the provenance card note the milestones for the year 1995.

-The O.F.C. vintage-dated bourbons has a name derived from this National Historic Landmark’s original moniker – the O.F.C.
-Distillery – renowned for producing top class whiskey during its tenure.
+The O.F.C. vintage-dated bourbons have a name derived from this National Historic Landmark’s original moniker -- the O.F.C.
+Distillery -- renowned for producing top class whiskey during its tenure.

 Tasting notes for this bourbon describe cherry cordial on the nose followed by caramel and slightly smoked-oak.
 Dark chocolate, tobacco leaves and dates are found on the palate, followed by a lingering finish of leather, black pepper and cinnamon.

 Although this is the fifth O.F.C.
 Vintage release, this is the fourth offered for sale.
 In the fall of 2016, Buffalo Trace Distillery released three vintage-dated bourbons, exclusively to non-profit organizations at no charge to raise money for their causes.
 Those bottles, from 1980, 1982 and 1983, were auctioned at charity and raised close to $1.2 million for causes including cancer services, cystic fibrosis, leukemia and lymphoma, children’s rights, autism, military veterans, animal protection, arts foundations and many more.

 Suggested retail pricing for this collectible and very limited 1995 O.F.C.
 Vintage Bourbon is $2,500.